Condor-Performance-Modeling/how-to/README.md

 section contains instructions to boot strap the Condor Performance Modeling (CPM) environment.

+## Linux, C-AWS and VCAD environments

 In order to proceed you need a linux machine with git installed.
 In production this machine would be part of the C-AWS domain.

-## C-AWS and VCAD
+In development local linux machines are supported.

+You must have an account with C-AWS, you must be registered with CPM.

+You will want to have your ssh keys installed and registered with GitHub and ssh-agent.

+If you have done this already you can skip this section.

 <details>
   <summary>Details</summary>

 There are two* Ubuntu environments at present, Condor AWS aka C-AWS, and VCAD.
 C-AWS is Condor managed, with assistance from OutServ.